 While the pasta is cooking, prepare the sauce.
 Since it takes a while to simmer, you can make the sauce ahead of time and then prepare the pasta when you are ready to bake.

-First: Sweat the onions and garlic in olive oil.
+First: Sweat the onions and garlic in olive oil in a large skillet.

-Second: Add the tomatoes, sauce, paste, and thyme.
+Second: Add the tomatoes, sauce, tomato paste, and thyme.

 Third: Simmer for 1 hour.

-- Combine the pasta, sauce, and cheese in an oven-proof baking dish.
+- Combine the pasta, sauce, and cheese in an oven-proof casserole dish.

 - Cover with foil and bake for 20 to 30 minutes or until bubbly and golden brown.
 Season with salt and black pepper if desired.